Rajive Kumar

-Rajive Kumar (born 28 June 1958) is a retired 1981 batch Indian Administrative Service (IAS) officer belonging to the Uttar Pradesh cadre.
-Kumar is currently serving as the chairperson of the Uttar Pradesh Real Estate Regulatory Authority and previously served as the Chief Secretary of the Government of Uttar Pradesh, in addition to serving as Shipping Secretary of India.
+Rajive Kumar (born 28 June 1958) is a retired 1981 batch Indian Administrative Service officer from the Uttar Pradesh cadre who served as the Chief Secretary of the Government of Uttar Pradesh, in addition to this he also served as the Shipping Secretary of India.

 Education

-Kumar holds a Master of Public Administration degree in public administration from Harvard Kennedy School at Harvard University, and a Master of Science degree in physics.
+Kumar holds a Master of Public Administration degree in public administration from Harvard Kennedy School at Harvard University, and a Master of Science degree in physics from Lucknow University.

 Career

 Indian Administrative Service

 Kumar has served in various key positions for both the Government of Uttar Pradesh and the Government of India, including as the Chief Secretary and Principal Resident Commissioner of Uttar Pradesh, divisional commissioner of Meerut, Saharanpur and Faizabad divisions, the managing director of Uttar Pradesh State Industrial Development Corporation, managing director of Uttar Pradesh State Mineral Corporation, executive director of Udyog Bandhu, Director (Revenue Intelligence) in the Department of Revenue, the district magistrate and collector of Mathura and Firozabad districts, and as the vice chairperson of the Mathura Development Authority in the Uttar Pradesh government, and as Union Road Transport and Highways Secretary, Union Shipping Secretary and as special secretary in the Ministry of Petroleum and Natural Gas, additional secretary in the Cabinet Secretariat, and as a joint secretary in the Department of Economic Affairs of the Ministry of Finance in the Indian government.